verify-U-GmbH/api-documentation/lib/web/index/authorization.html.md

 #### **state**

+You can encode a `reference_id` of your choice which will help you couple a client with a specific identification.

+It is required to add a `uuid` afterwards, separated by a colon.

+Example:

+client_reference_id:b1fd52e4-5211-4d13-afa9-a3b741204579

 A string of your choice that will be returned by **verify-u** as a URI parameter to your application.

-The state parameter can be used for correlating requests and responses.

-You can encode any information in it.

-It is also used for preventing [cross-site request forgery attacks](https://tools.ietf.org/html/rfc6749#section-10.12).
+The state parameter is used for correlating requests and responses and preventing [cross-site request forgery attacks](https://tools.ietf.org/html/rfc6749#section-10.12).

 #### **extras**